A Multiobjective Optimization Framework for Irrigation Water Allocation: Numerical Experiments, Results and Sensitivity Analysis

-We solved Model~\ref{eqmathemodel1} and obtained the crop and environmental flow allocations shown in Table~\ref{table:ex1a}.
-In this case, the maximum profit achieved is $1.4968 \times 10^9$.
-At this point, the maximum deficiency in environmental flow is $1,200$ GL.
+We solved Model 1 \eqref{eqmathemodel1} and obtained the crop and environmental flow allocations shown in Table~\ref{table:ex1a}.
+In this case, the maximum profit achieved is $ \$ 1.4968 \times 10^9$.
+However, since the second objective of maintaining environmental flows was fully relaxed, no water was allocated to environmental requirements, and no pumping was required.
+As a result, the environmental flow deficit reaches its maximum possible value of 1200 GL